Bolpur

 Bolpur is a city and a municipality in Birbhum district in the state of West Bengal, India.
 It is the headquarters of the Bolpur subdivision.
-Bolpur municipal area includes Santiniketan, Sriniketan and Prantik.
-The city is known as a Cultural and Educational hub of West Bengal.
-The city is under the Jurisdiction of Bolpur and Santiniketan Police station.
+Bolpur municipal area includes Santiniketan.
+The city is known as a cultural and educational hub of West Bengal.
+The city is under the jurisdiction of Bolpur and Santiniketan Police station.
 Bolpur is the largest and most populous city in Birbhum district and 28th most populous city in West Bengal.
-Located on the banks of Ajay River and Kopai (Sal) River, Bolpur has been a major Human settlement.
+Located on the banks of Ajay River and Kopai River, Bolpur has been a major human settlement.
 It is 150 km north of Kolkata and is famous for Visva Bharati, the University set up by the Nobel laureate poet Rabindranath Tagore.

 Etymology

 There is a mythical story that says that Supur was the capital of Raja Surath.
 He lost his kingdom when he had gone out for conquests, but regained the same with the blessings of goddess Bhavani.
 In his worship of gratitude, Raja Surath organised the sacrificial slaughtering of one lakh goats.
 As a result, the name of place where the sacrificial offerings were made became ‘Bolipur’ – with time it became Bolpur.